AndresQuichimbo/CUWALID/docs/_build/html/_sources/dryp_model.rst.txt

 inside the model domain, the simulation will stop.
 Note that at least one point coordinate should be specified, otherwise, an error will be produced.

-Coordinate files can be specified under the 'RESULTS AND OUTPUT DIRECTORIES' in the main configuration file:
+Coordinate files can be specified under the 'OUTPUT' in the main configuration file:

 Point result file are named with the model name followed by aletter p and the name of the variable at the end.